 When a biopsy or dilatation and curettage is done to take a tissue sample from the uterus, it is then analyzed under a microscope.
 If uterine sarcoma is present, it is classified as low-grade or high-grade.
 If few cancer cells are present, then it is called low-grade.
 If the tissue contains many cancer cells, it is called high-grade.
 High-grade sarcomas are considered more serious as they grow very quickly.

-- Q Is emotional support important for gynecologic cancers?
+- Q Is there a cure for gynecologic cancers?

 - Q What is the history of gynecologic oncology?

 - Q Are there any screening tests for uterine sarcoma?

 - Q What conditions are treated by gynecologic oncologists?

 - Q Is there a cure for uterine sarcoma?